semgrep/semgrep-docs/docs/getting-started/cli-oss.md

 ```

 :::info
 Semgrep collects pseudonymous metrics when you use rules from the Registry.
+You can turn this off with `--metrics=off`.
 :::

 To scan your project with a specific ruleset, either one that you write or one that you obtain from the [Semgrep Registry](https://semgrep.dev/explore), you can do so using the `--config` flag: